cesarsotovalero/cesarsotovalero.github.io/collaborations.md

 ### Validation

 Select a set of Java applications and monitor their systems calls according to different workloads.
 System calls can be obtained with [`strace`](https://strace.io).
-Then, implement a tool to debloat the application based on the results of the system calls monitoring (see examples of deboating tools in this [here](https://www.cesarsotovalero.net/2020-01-07-software-debloating-tools)).
+Then, implement a tool to debloat the application based on the results of the system calls monitoring (see examples of deboating tools [here](https://www.cesarsotovalero.net/2020-01-07-software-debloating-tools)).

 [1] [http://man7.org/linux/man-pages/man2/syscalls.2.html](http://man7.org/linux/man-pages/man2/syscalls.2.html)